Fall 800 Meter Training

 Extensive repetition run work is training designed to develop high-end aerobic capabilities and VO2 max.
 Extensive repetition run training sessions consist of efforts of 800-3200 meters in length.
 A session can consist of 1-3 runs with total session volume as high as 4000 meters.
 The work is done at 94-103% of VO2 max pace.
 Recovery between runs is nearly complete and could be close to 20 minutes with some athletes.
 Extensive repletion run workouts should take place in the specific preparation period, which is the last four weeks of the twelve week fall preparation period.

-Use the fall twelve-week training period to build a more structurally efficient aerobic energy system base into your 800 meter runners.
+Use the fall twelve-week training period to build a more structurally efficient aerobic energy system base into your 800 meter runners, and their 800 meter training.
 They will respond much better to the anaerobic work in the winter and spring with an aerobic system that can withstand the training load and the demands of the race itself.

 About Scott ChristensenRanked in the Top 10 nationally Six times 1997 High School National Champions Multiple Minnesota State Championships 4 Stillwater alumni have broken 4:00 in the mile since leaving the program (I’ll explain why this matters) 14 year USATF Level II Endurance lead instructor USTFCCCA Endurance Specialist School Leader Junior Team Leader for World Cross Country Team in 2003 Senior Team Leader for World Cross Country Team in 2008